-This blog explores how focusing your Early Years Pupil Premium (EYPP) budget on increasing active music making in your setting can help narrow the attainment gap.
+This blog explores how focusing your Early Years Pupil Premium (EYPP) budget on increasing active music-making in your setting can help narrow the attainment gap.

 What is the attainment gap?

-Research shows many children in poverty are less school ready than their peers, creating an ‘attainment gap’.
+Research shows many children in poverty are less school-ready than their peers, creating an ‘attainment gap’.
 The biggest gap is in literacy skills.
 ICAN communication charity research found that one in four children start school without the literacy skills they need at this stage.
-Without these crucial foundations they never catch up.
+Without these crucial foundations, they never catch up.

 How does the Early Years Pupil Premium help?

-The Government’s EYPP funding gives extra money to nurseries with children from poorer backgrounds to help them boost children’s key skills and so narrow the attainment gap and avoid the tragedy of children who do not fulfil their potential.
+The Government’s EYPP funding gives extra money to nurseries with children from poorer backgrounds to help them boost children’s key skills and so narrow the attainment gap and avoid the tragedy of children who do not fulfill their potential.
 But what is the best way to spend this funding?

 How music can help close the attainment gap?

-Here at Boogie Mites we work with many nurseries and preschools who have been spending their EYPP funding on up-skilling their practitioners and parents in creative, active music making.
+Here at Boogie Mites, we work with many nurseries and preschools who have been spending their EYPP funding on up-skilling their practitioners and parents in creative, active music-making.

 Specifically, research finds that music activities are the best for developing phoneme awareness, since music training consists of developing a higher awareness of sounds.
 This is significant because phoneme awareness at age 4 is the best predictor of reading and writing skills at age 5-7 years.
-It is for this reason that the Letters and Sounds Phase 1 (3-5 years) National Strategy for Literacy recommends daily music making to achieve phoneme awareness across the 7 Aspects.
+It is for this reason that the Letters and Sounds Phase 1 (3-5 years) National Strategy for Literacy recommends daily music-making to achieve phoneme awareness across the 7 Aspects.

-But it’s not just early literacy skills that are positively impacted by early music making.
+But it’s not just early literacy skills that are positively impacted by early music-making.
 There is also the added bonus of the benefits for maths, physical and social skills.

 “Children who undertake regular active music making at this stage have significantly higher cognitive capacity – specifically in their language acquisition and numerical problem-solving skills.”
 (Anita Collins, Neuroscience, University of Canberra).